josesosajs/telegram-data-collection/README.md

 user: 'my_user'
 ```

 Remember to keep this file on the .gitignore since it contains sensible information.
 Alternativetly, you could use another method to store your API keys.
-Feel free to adapt the code.
+Feel free to adapt the code as needed.

 ## Configuration